nicolas1998v/KivaCapstoneProject/README.md

 ## [Part 1: Data Cleaning](https://github.com/nicolas1998v/KivaCapstoneProject/blob/main/Main%20Project/Data%20Cleaning.ipynb)

 The dataset had 34 columns.
-In the end, I used tk in the model.
+In the end, I used 23 in the model.
 Many had to be cleaned.
 In addition, 5 of the columns were used to extract additional features.
-In the end, the model was trained on tk features.
+In the end, the model was trained on 939 features.

 ### 1. Removing nulls